-The group of windswept islands north of Mainland provides a refuge for migrating birds and a nesting ground for seabirds.
-Some of the islands are also rich in archaeological sites, but it’s the beautiful scenery, with wonderful white-sand beaches and azure seas, that's the main attraction.
-Most islands are home to traditional Orcadian communities that give a real sense of what Orkney was like before the modern world infringed upon island life.
+The group of windswept islands north of Mainland is a haven for birds, rich in archaeological sites and blessed with wonderful white-sand beaches and azure seas.
+Though some are hillier than others, all offer a broadly similar landscape of flattish green farmland running down to scenic coastline.
+Some give a real sense of what Orkney was like before the modern world impinged upon island life.

-The tourist offices in Kirkwall and Stromness have the useful Islands of Orkney brochure with maps and details of these islands.
-Note that the ‘ay’ at the end of each island name (from the Old Norse for ‘island’) is pronounced ‘ee’ (Shapinsay is pronounced ‘shap-in-see’).
+Note that the ‘ay’ at the end of island names (from the Old Norse for ‘island’) is pronounced closer to ‘ee’.